-These efforts also forms the substance of ICR's developed concept of an Arctic Resilience Centre/ Tromsø Resilience Centre, initiated in 2014.
+These efforts and historical timelines to Professor McCarthy also forms the substance of ICR's developed concept of an Arctic Resilience Centre/ Tromsø Resilience Centre, initiated in 2014.
 This concept is building on the ARCADIA project, the Arctic Council ACIA report ch.
-17, the IPY/ Arctic Council EALÁT project, the Arctic Council EALLIN and EALLU projects, the RCN Davggas project, as well as RCN Rievdan project WP3.
+17, the IPY/ Arctic Council EALÁT project, the Arctic Council EALLIN and EALLU projects, the RCN Davggas project, the UNEP Nomadic Herders projects, as well as RCN Rievdan project WP3.
 Since 2014, ICR has been working steadily to secure institutional partners in this endevour, building on the UArctic EALÁT Institute at ICR.

-3.5.3.5 The Rievdan Project )
+3.5.2.6 The Rievdan Project ()

 In 2014, Sámi University of Applied Sciences (SUAS) together with ICR developed and submitted the Rievdan project to the Research Council of Norway.
 Rievdan has an overarching goal to build up a master program in reindeer herding at SUAS.
 The project achieved funding, and final agreements with the Research Council and SUAS was signed in 2015.
-ICR has responsibility for WP3 and partially WP4 in the project, focusing on food culture and outreach, respectively.
+ICR has had responsibility for WP3 and partially WP4 in the project, focusing on food culture and outreach, respectively.
 In the period, ICR has planned and implemented its components of the project, and reported this to SUAS both in project meetings and by formal reports.
-Upon request from the leadership of SUAS, the ICR UEI Lead entered into position as project leader in November 2019.